cgat-developers/cgat-showcase/docs/build_workflow/writing_workflow.rst

 The first step in any pipeline is to think about the problem that you are trying solve.
 For example:

-**The probelm:** I need to perform differential expression analysis quickly and consistently across all my samples.
+**The problem:** I need to perform differential expression analysis quickly and consistently across all my samples.
 I also need the solution to scale and be ran on my mac or districuted across a cluster.
 **The solution:** Build a cgat-core workflow that wraps pseduocounting tools (kallisto) and differential expression analysis tools (deseq2).

 Then the next step is to think about the steps needed to reach the solution.